Jeremiah-Rojas/basic-network/README.md

 wr
 ```
 # Python Script
-</br>This script automates the creations or vlans on the switch and something on the router.
+</br>This script automates the creations or vlans on the switch and disables all remote access on the router except for SSH:
 ```
 from netmiko import ConnectHandler